JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 `FIND` is followed by an **Entity** `class` or `type` value.

-The value is case sensitive to automatically determine if the query needs to search for entities by the `class` or the `type`, without requiring authors to specifically call it out.
+The value is case-sensitive to automatically determine if the query needs to search for assets by the `class` or the `type`, without requiring authors to specifically stating it.

 Entity `class` is stored in `TitleCase` while `type` is stored in `snake_case`.
 A wildcard `*` can be used to find _any entity_.
 For example: